Kurento/kurento-room/kurento-room-doc/src/site/sphinx/room_demo_tutorial.rst

 ================

 This section describes the code from the AngularJS application contained by kurento-room-demo.
-The Angular-specific code won’t be explained, as our goal is to understand the room mechanism (the reader shouldn’t worry as the indications below will also serve for a client app developed with plain or conventional Javascript).
+The Angular-specific code won't be explained, as our goal is to understand the room mechanism (the reader shouldn't worry as the indications below will also serve for a client app developed with plain or conventional Javascript).